dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/render-modes.md

 ## Render mode propagation

 Render modes propagate down the component hierarchy.

+Rules for applying render modes:

+* The default render mode is Static.
+* The interactive Server, WebAssembly, and Auto render modes can be used from a Static component, including using different render modes for sibling components.
+* You can't switch to a different interactive render mode in a child component.
+For example, a Server component can't be a child of a WebAssembly component.
+* Parameters passed to an interactive child component from a Static parent must be JSON serializable.
+This means that you can't pass render fragments or child content from a Static parent component to an interactive child component.

 Consider the following non-routable, non-page `SharedMessage` component for use in other components.
 The render mode agnostic `SharedMessage` component doesn't apply a render mode with an [`@attribute` directive](xref:mvc/views/razor#attribute).

 `SharedMessage.razor`: